Wall Street slumps and Europe stocks sink as Trump threatens tariffs on 8 NATO members

 Trump said Saturday that he would charge a 10% import tax starting in February on goods from Denmark, Norway, Sweden, France, Germany, the United Kingdom, the Netherlands and Finland.
 The annual combined imports from European Union nations are greater than those from the top two biggest individual importers into the U.S., Mexico and China.

+The trade tensions apparently short-circuited a recent rally in bitcoin.
+The cryptocurrency rose above $96,000 late last week but has dropped back to around $90,300.

 Treasury yields were mixed in the bond market.
-The yield on the 10-year Treasury rose to 4.28% from 4.23% late Friday.
-The yield on the two-year Treasury fell to 3.59% from 3.60% late Friday.
+The yield on the 10-year Treasury rose to 4.27% from 4.23% late Friday.
+The yield on the two-year Treasury held steady at 3.60% from late Friday.

 Trump linked his aggressive stance on Greenland to last year’s decision not to award him the Nobel Peace Prize, telling Norway’s prime minister that he no longer felt “an obligation to think purely of Peace,” in a text message released Monday.